jatinRSP/ActionDetection/README.md

 # ActionDetection

-This is my AI project which will detect the action of user and prdict using TENSORFLOW AND KERAS
+This repository contains my AI project which recognizes action live from webcam or from a video file.

+## Requirements

+- Python 3.9.0